ska-sa/katgpucbf/doc/xbgpu.tcc.rst

 storage, with "X" corresponding to :c:var:`bSamples`), this is 8×4 (4×2 for 4-bit samples).
 With dual-pol antennas that equates to 16×8 inputs.
-The reason it is not 16×16 (to match the matrix shape supported by the tensor cores) is a 16×8 matrix is multiplied by :math:`i` and interleaved with the columns of the original to form the second factor in the matrix product.
-This is necessary for the complex multiplication (see the `GTC presentation`_).
+The reason it is not 16×16 (to match the matrix shape supported by the tensor cores) is the expansion of the B matrix for complex multiplication as described above.

 In :c:func:`doCorrelateRectangle`, :c:var:`nrFragmentsX` and
 :c:var:`nrFragmentsY` indicate the number of "fragments" (tensor-core